Continuing Education Support Administrator

 Laura's main passions include creative expression, holistic wellness, and learning for the sake of learning.
-She holds a BA in Creative Writing from the University of Kansas and an MA in Contemplative Psychotherapy, and is a Certified Crystal Healer, Reiki II practitioner, is enrolled in the Certified Aromatherapist program from Aromahead Institute, and is working on her first full length poetry book.
-In her free time, Laura enjoys writing poetry, spending time with her husband and their two tuxedo cats, cooking, playing board games, and exploring all the fun and beautiful places Colorado has to offer.
+She holds a BA in Creative Writing from the University of Kansas and an MA in Contemplative Psychotherapy from Naropa University.
+She is a Certified Crystal Healer, Reiki II practitioner, is enrolled in the Certified Aromatherapist program from Aromahead Institute, and is working on her first full length poetry book.
+In her free time, Laura enjoys writing poetry, spending time with her husband and their two tuxedo cats, reading, cooking, playing board games, and exploring all the fun and beautiful places Colorado has to offer.